aliceliveprojects/WildLoggingDBParent/README.md

 Heroku has a nice way of connecting your app to your GitHub repo, so you can build directly from it, whenever you want to, from whatever branch.

 1. **Make sure you have checked in your earlier changes!**

 2. Login to your Heroku account, with your project identity, and go to the 'deploy' tab:

 3. ![heroku deploy 1](./documentation/resources/heroku_deploy_1.png)

 4. Choose 'connect to GitHub'.
 This happens:

 5. ![heroku deploy 2](./documentation/resources/heroku_deploy_2.png)

 6. Choose 'connect to GitHub' again, to confirm.
 This happens:

 7. ![heroku deploy 3](./documentation/resources/heroku_deploy_3.png)

 8. Fill-in the GitHub details for the account owning your repo, and sign-in.
 This now happens:

 9. ![heroku deploy 4](./documentation/resources/heroku_deploy_4.png)

 10. The left hand chooser is populated with all the GitHub personas which your login information give you access to can.
 The right hand search box allows you to search for repositories under that persona.
 Our repo is under an organisation called 'TheUrbanWild' for which we have admin access, and we called it 'WildLoggingDB'.
 Yours may be different.

 11. You need admin access on a repo to grant permission for Heroku to connect to it.

 12. Type in the name of your repo, and it will search to connect to it:

 13. ![heroku deploy 5](./documentation/resources/heroku_deploy_5.png)

 14. Choose 'Connect' on the correct repo.
 This happens:

 15. ![heroku deploy 6](./documentation/resources/heroku_deploy_6.png)

 16. The heroku dashboard is now waiting to deploy the contents of the 'master' branch of the GitHub repo.

 17. Deploying it, is as easy as pressing the button - except - Heroku needs to know what to build and where it is.
 Heroku's pretty smart; if the index.js of the NodeJS server is in the top level of the repo, it will recognise it, and build without a problem.

 18. Choose 'Deploy Branch'.
 This happens:

 19. ![](./documentation/resources/heroku_deploy_7.png)

 20. Heroku receives the source code from the repo, recognises it as being a NodeJS project, and starts building.

 21. When it's done, this happens:

 22. ![](./documentation/resources/heroku_deploy_8.png)

 23. The app has deployed, and is available to View.

 24. However, choosing the 'View' button won't take you to the Swagger doc.
 It gets deployed to <yourwebsite url>/docs

-25. To find your websit URL, go to the 'settings' tab.
+25. To find your website URL, go to the 'settings' tab.
 You'll see it in the 'Domains and Certificates' section.

 26. Our swagger URL is https://urbanwilddbapi.herokuapp.com/docs

+27. **If you have problems:** we had a lot of problems contacting our server, until we realised that our `eduroam` internet provision was blocking comms to it.
+MMU does provide a BTWifi connection, which is open, and can be used by visitors, so we reccommend using that for testing.

+## Setup the Database

+In this section, we're going to set-up the database to mimic the way our RESTlet API has been behaving.

+The RESTlet database is very simple: It has a table of `Things` and a table of `Events` .

+Each row in the the `Things` table simply has an id, and a name

+Each row in the `Events` table has an id, and data to locate the event in time and space:

+**Space**: postcode, lat, lon

+**Time:** timestamp

+### UUIDs

+The UUIDs